COPYWRITING & BRANDING

 Blue, Red, White, Black, Gray, Silver, and Yellow/Gold

 Color plays an important role in how we view the world and our surroundings.
 It would take way too long to explain why it is so important in marketing or design, but aside from text, color is the most important part of advertising.

 Color can get us excited, hungry, or even angry.
 It can even make us want to purchase things.
 For this reason, color plays a vital role in design & marketing.

 Color is also associated with particular items or products.
 For example, when you think of tuxedos, you typically think of black and white.
 If I say the word, “maid,” you think of a black and white outfit because that is what has been associated with maids since the 19th century.

-My goal in telling you all of this is to help you understand how much thought goes into creating a logo, website, or marketing plan.
+My goal is to help you understand how much thought goes into creating a logo, website, or marketing plan.

 What's The Right Choice?...

-If you would like to choose your own colors for your marketing products, my best advice would be to do a little research on color psychology, so that you may understand why color is so important.
+If you would like to choose your own colors for your marketing products, my best advice would be to research color psychology, so that you may understand why color is so important.